-You can search the CMC catalog with an author or title of a specific work, or you can search for a subject.
-If you search the catalog from the college campus, the resulting list of items from your search will probably show you some labeled “No copies at Isothermal,” indicating that another CMC library owns that item; if it really interests you, click on “Check Other Locations” to see which other library owns it.
+You can search the Isothermal CCLINC catalog with an author or title of a specific work, or you can search for a subject.
+If you search the catalog from the college campus, the resulting list of items from your search will probably show you some labeled “No copies at Isothermal,” indicating that another CCLINC library owns that item; if it really interests you, click on “Check Other Locations” to see which other library owns it.
 Items in the list that are held at the college library are labeled “Available at Isothermal-Main.”

 If you'd prefer just to search in the College Library holdings, click "Change" next to "All Locations" in the left corner and select "Isothermal - Main."

 When you see an "Isothermal - Main" item of interest that is labeled "Available," look for and write down the call number.
 The call number is a combination of letters and numbers, and it's found with the title listing, both in the Results list and in the item record of an item.
 The item record includes more specific details about the item, such as author, publisher, publication location, copyright date, subjects, and other notes.
 If you want to see the details in the Item Record, click on a title of interest in the Results list.

 See How Books Are Organized for information on how to locate a book using the call number.